Wednesday, August 13, 2025

 The heat of Zhengzhou followed me to the sacred mountain of Songshan (嵩山) and so did the crowds, since it was the ‘Golden Week’ public holiday of May 1.
 Wearing my new summer cycling outfit of shorts and trainers I weaved through the busy traffic leaving Zhengzhou and endured a few ‘near misses’ on the highway that rolled up and down the hills that rose to the west of the city.
 I passed coal mines and roadside stalls selling cherries on the way to Dengfeng (登封).
-Its hilly streets had the air of a mountain resort or health spa, which is kind of what it was because people came here either to hike up Songshan or to improve themselves through the powers of Qi Gong at the nearby Shaolin temple.
+Its hilly streets had the atmosphere of a mountain resort or health spa, which is kind of what it was because people came here either to hike up Songshan or to improve themselves through the powers of Qi Gong at the nearby Shaolin temple.

 I found another nice guesthouse at the top of town next to the ancient Songyang Academy (嵩阳书院).
 The bewildered lady manager soon gave up on trying to fill in the online police registration form and invited me to do it myself.
 I stepped behind the counter and typed in the details that had become embedded in my daily routine after almost two weeks of checking into hotels.